What Is Slack? Why Should I Use it?

 If you want to get the attention of everyone in your channel, simply type a message that includes either @here or @channel.

-You may add up to 5 of your team members into your Pro Slack channel.
+You may add up to three of your team members into your Pro Slack channel.

-One feature of having a Pro plan is that you can add team members in your Slack group.
-Having team members send in requests to your dedicated designer can be great!
-However, it is important to have a point person in your chat group that your designer can turn to if you and your colleagues sent in requests at the same time.
+One feature of having a Pro plan is that you can add team members into your Slack group.
+Having team members send in requests to your designated designer can be great!
+However, it is important to have a point person in your chat group that your designer can turn to if you and your colleagues send in requests at the same time.

-This is to avoid any confusion regarding prioritization as there are times that some of you will have a request that’s urgent.
-In that way, your designer will follow the point person’s instructions on which requests should be worked on first as it is not a guarantee that several urgent requests sent in will be delivered on that same day.
+This is to avoid any confusion regarding prioritization, especially when requests are urgent.
+This way your designer will follow the point person’s instructions on which requests should be worked on first as it is not a guarantee that several urgent requests will all be delivered same-day.

-To get started, just let us know via email or Slack that you'd like a shared channel.
+Just let us know via email at [email protected] or Slack that you'd like a shared channel.
+We will send you the shared Slack link! 😄